 - Meet with your Compeer friend consistently, regularly and for a minimum of 4 hours a

-- Contact Compeer staff immediately regarding problems or difficulty with the
+- Contact the Compeer Coordinator immediately regarding problems or difficulty with the Compeer Friendship

 - Participate in Compeer group events and activities

 - Fill out the annual Compeer survey to assist us in better serving volunteer and client needs.